pavlomykytyuk/terraform-aks-acr-springboot/README.md

       REGISTRY_PASSWORD

-**7. The first thing to debug in your cluster is if your nodes are all registered correctly:**
+7. The first thing to debug in your cluster is if your nodes are all registered correctly:

 ```
 kubectl get pods: List all Pods.